 Rhizomatous begonias have long, creeping stems that can spread horizontally along the ground.

 Tuberous begonias have thick, fleshy roots that store water and nutrients.
-Each type of begonia has different care requirements, so it is important to choose the right plant for your needs.
+Each type of begonia has different care requirements, so it is important to choose the right plant for your needs and learn how to care for begonias.

 1. Fibrous-Rooted Begonia